What is a Neighbourhood Plan?

 Why a Neighbourhood Plan?

 The East Herts District Plan sets out the planning framework for the District for the period up to 2033.
 The plan will provide new homes, jobs, facilities and infrastructure across the District.
 It also contains development management policies that will be used to determine planning applications.
+There should be an understanding of what the Neighbourhood Plan will not do (e.g. it's not going to stop development earmarked in the EHDC plan).

 What can you do to help?